 One question to ask yourself when estate planning is: how can we simplify the process in the event that one of us passes away?
 As someone who has been the executor of an estate, I can’t emphasize enough just how important this is.

 Estate planning is even more important if you have children, either with your current partner or from a previous relationship.
 In that case, you’ll want to set up guardianship for your child(ren) in case something happens to you, as well as make sure they’ll be taken care of financially.

 You may want to consult an attorney to help establish a will or trust, medical directive, and power of attorney.
 They can help you determine what steps you can put in place to protect each other and other loved ones.

 Set joint financial goals

 Now that you’re married, it’s time to set some joint financial goals together.
-While many of the tasks on this list are serious and frankly, a little depressing, this one is actually fun!
+While many of the financial tips for newlyweds on this list are serious and, frankly, a little depressing, this one is actually fun!